yuxuanxc/tp/docs/UserGuide.md

 * `list-attraction` followed by `delete-attraction 1` deletes the 1st attraction in the TrackPad.<br><br>
 ![result for `delete-attraction`](images/deleteAttractionResult.png)
 <div align="center"><sup style="font-size:100%"><i>Figure 6.
 The result of <code>delete-attraction 1</code></i></sup></div>
-* `find-attraction animals` followed by `delete 2` deletes the 2nd tourist attraction in the results of the `find-attraction` command.
+* `find-attraction animals` followed by `delete-attraction 2` deletes the 2nd tourist attraction in the results of the `find-attraction` command.

 #### 4.3.4 Marking a tourist attraction as visited: `markVisited-attraction`